caoviv/animal-facts-carousel/README.md

 # Animal Facts Carousel
-I created a carousel of animal facts.

-For more practice with objects I store the facts as objects.
+I created a carousel of animal facts to practice objects - storing facts as objects.

-I also impleted an extra button that generates a random fact.
+A 'random' button was also implemented that generates a random fact.
-This was because I wanted to practice previous learning.

-This is a good feature to have on an many sites to make webpages more interactive

 Key concepts covered: